jankammerath/iptvx/README.md

 ### Viewing all EPG information

-EPG display is large and its designed inspired by TV magazines.
-Channels are displayed horizontally and their programme vertically by time making it easy to quickly scroll through the programme.
+EPG display is large and it's design inspired by TV magazines.
+Channels are displayed horizontally and their programme vertically by time, making it easy to quickly scroll through the programme.

 ![The main view of the EPG in magazine style](/img/epg-view.png)

 ### EPG search functionality

-The programme search allows to quickly find favorite shows in the future and in the current programme.
-It eleminates the hassle of browing through the EPG to find interesting shows.
+The programme search allows to quickly find favourite shows in the future and in the current programme.
+It eleminates the hassle of browsing through the EPG to find interesting shows.

 ![Search functionality for the EPG](/img/programme-search.png)

 ## Where to obtain help

-If you need help with [iptvx](http://iptvx.org/), you can obtain it in the [iptvx](https://github.com/jankammerath/iptvx/wiki) or throught IRC on FreeNode in the #iptvx channel.
+If you need help with [iptvx](http://iptvx.org/), you can obtain it in the [iptvx wiki](https://github.com/jankammerath/iptvx/wiki) or throught IRC on FreeNode in the #iptvx channel.
 It is generally recommended to check the wiki before anything else.

 ## How to install